MT-Eurythmia/minetest-netdata/README.md

 * Number of placed nodes per second
 * Number of digged nodes per second
 * Total number of actions per second
+* Number of errors and warnings per second

 [Live example](http://netdata.langg.net/#menu_minetest_Mynetest_submenu_players)

 ## Installation

-Edit `minetest.conf` so it corresponds to your system.
+Edit `minetest.conf` so it fits with your system setup.

 Then, run the following commands as root:
 ```